llaville/php-compatinfo/docs/getting-started.md

 At dependencies installation, Composer use the sqlite back-end.
 You need to set up in your environment the `DATABASE_URL` variable.

 If you use sqlite default back-end, you MUST run `composer run post-install-cmd` command.

+## Build PHAR distribution

+Uses the [BOX](https://github.com/box-project/box/) to compile your phar version of application.
+Configuration file (`box.json.dist`) is provided with each release of phpCompatInfo.

+**CAUTION** If you want to use the `--manifest` option of phpCompatInfo phar version, you MUST use [my fork](https://github.com/llaville/box/tree/show_metadata) (branch `show_metadata`) of Box project.
+All details are given in feature report <https://github.com/box-project/box/issues/576>